mikeymischief/mikeymischief.github.io/_posts/2017-9-22-Intro-To-TI4.md

 >
 >Special units
 >
+>Salai Sai Corian (flagship): cost 8, combat 7, movement 1, capacity 3;
+>>sustain damage;
->Salai Sai Corian (flagship): co 8/cm 7/m 1/ca 3; sustain damage; When this unit makes a combat roll, it rolls a number of dice equal to the number of your opponent's non-fighter ships in this system
+>>When this unit makes a combat roll, it rolls a number of dice equal to the number of your opponent's non-fighter ships in this system
 >
 >Race tech
 >